 Primary Source: this is information collected firsthand from sources such as historical documents, literary texts, artistic works, experiments, surveys, and interviews.

 Print Source: Physical copy of a journal or book.

 Works Cited Page: this a list of full citations of the sources acknowledged in your essay or research paper.
 They are listed in alphabetical order.

-Secondary Source: a second-hand account of something such as a quotation in a literature review.
+Secondary Source: a second-hand account of something such as a quotation in a criticism of a literary work.

 Scholarly Article: refers to something that is published in a academic journal or on a scholarly website.
 These are articles written by experts in their field or discipline.

 Below are the building hours for the University/College Library:

 Monday to Thursday 7:30 am to 10:00 pm